polterguy/hyper-core/README.md

 ```

 The the first time you request that URL, it will probably spend several seconds responding, since it'll
-have to internally create 4 HTTP requests towards Google Translet, before it can return your data.
+have to internally create 4 HTTP requests towards Google Translate, before it can return your data.
 However, all consecutive requests, also those with different search criteria, but still returning the
 same items - Will be much faster, since they can simply lookup the translated item from the cache,
 and doesn't have to roundtrip to Google Translate to retrieve the Norwegian translation of your item.